-Proper award close-out is required for all DOC financial assistance awards.
-An award expires at midnight local time for the recipient on the date which is listed on the last approved amendment (Form CD-451) as the "Extend Period of Performance To" date or on the original Financial Assistance Award document (Form CD-450) as the "Period of Performance."
-General procedures for award close-out are contained in 2 CFR §§ 200.343 (Closeout) and 200.344 (Post-closeout adjustments and continuing responsibilities).
+Award closeout is required for all DOC financial assistance awards.
+An award expires at midnight local time for the recipient on the date which is listed on the last approved amendment (as the "Extend Period of Performance To" date or on the original award document as the "Period of Performance."
+General procedures for award closeout are contained in 2 CFR §§ 200.344 (Closeout) and 200.345 (Post-closeout adjustments and continuing responsibilities).

-A. Responsibilities
+A. Grants Officer Responsibilities

-1. The Grants Officer has overall responsibility for ensuring that the award is properly closed-out and the necessary documentation is included in the official award file.
-Once all documentation has been received and no further action is required, the Grants Officer shall notify the recipient in writing, with a copy of the notification to the Program Officer, that the grant has been satisfactorily closed.

-2. The Grants Officer or designee is responsible for notifying the recipient when the award is nearing completion, and for reviewing and evaluating the final financial, performance, property, and patent reports, as applicable.

-3. When applicable, the Grants Officer will provide the recipient with instructions for disposition of property loaned to the recipient by the Federal Government or purchased by the recipient with grant funds.

-4. The Grants Officer should complete all closeout actions no later than one year after receipt and acceptance of all required final reports.
+- 1. The Grants Officer is responsible for ensuring the award is properly closed-out and the necessary documentation is included in the official award file.
+Once all documentation has been received and no further action is required, the Grants Officer shall notify the recipient in writing, with a copy of the notification to the Program Officer, that the award has been satisfactorily closed. - 2.
+The Grants Officer or designee is responsible for notifying the recipient when the award is nearing completion.
+The Grants Officer is also responsible for reviewing and evaluating the final financial, performance, property, and patent reports, as applicable. - a.
+The recipient shall submit all financial, performance, and other reports no later than 120 calendar days after the conclusion of the period of performance as required by 2 CFR § 200.344 (Closeout).
+The subrecipient is required to submit its final performance report to the pass-through entity within 90 calendar days after the conclusion of the period of performance of the subaward unless an extension has been granted. - 3.
+When applicable, the Grants Officer will provide the recipient with instructions for disposition of property loaned to the recipient by the Federal Government or purchased by the recipient with funds. - 4.
+The Grants Officer must make every effort to complete closeout actions no later than one year after the end of the period of performance unless otherwise directed by authorizing statutes.
+Closeout actions include operating unit actions in the appropriate financial assistance management and payment systems.

+If the recipient does not comply with the requirements of this section including submitting all final reports in accordance with 2 CFR § 200.344 (Closeout), the operating unit must report the recipient's material failure to comply with the terms and conditions of the award in SAM.gov.
+The operating unit must use the Contractor Performance Assessment Reporting System (CPARS) to enter or amend information in SAM.gov.
+The operating unit may also pursue other enforcement actions as appropriate, see Chapter 11 of this Manual.